 Methodology:

-The present study was conducted in Karnal District of Haryana state using descriptive research design.
+The study was conducted in Karnal District of Haryana state using descriptive research design.
 In Karnal district all the 8 blocks (Karnal, Assandh, Gharaunda, Indri, Nilokheri, Nissing, Kunjpura, Munak) were selected.
 From each block, 20 respondents were selected randomly, which included 10 urban and 10 rural respondents, with a total of 160 respondents.
 The criteria for selection of the respondents were dairy sweet makers having a minimum of 5 years of experience in sweet making.
 The information was gathered through a pre-tested structured interview schedule and analysis was done by applying appropriate statistical procedures viz., frequency, percentage, mean, standard deviation and Garrett ranking technique.

 Results and Discussion: